Kapikacchu for Pitta

 Daily Integration

-Take kapikacchu in the evening with warm milk as a rebuilding tonic during recovery periods — half teaspoon of seed powder is adequate for most people.
-This is not an herb for daily indefinite use but rather for targeted rebuilding over 2-3 month courses followed by assessment.
-During active recovery from burnout, take consistently every evening.
-As motivation and vitality return, taper to 3-4 times per week, then to periodic use during high-demand periods.
-Kapikacchu works best alongside adequate sleep, protein intake, and stress reduction — it provides the raw materials for neurological rebuilding, but the nervous system needs rest to do the actual repair work.
+Classical rebuilding protocols describe kapikacchu in the evening with warm milk — half a teaspoon of seed powder is the traditional dose for most.
+Kapikacchu is not described as a daily indefinite herb but as a targeted rebuilder over two-to-three-month courses followed by assessment.
+During active recovery from burnout, traditional practice takes it consistently every evening; as motivation and vitality return, classical protocols taper to three or four times per week, then to periodic use during high-demand periods.
+Ayurvedic teaching frames kapikacchu as working best alongside adequate sleep, protein intake, and stress reduction — described as providing raw materials for neurological rebuilding while the nervous system itself does the repair during rest.

 Cautions